TeleworkInc/gdev/README.md

 This can be overridden by setting a `default` export manually.
-A large motivation of this is so that the form `import pkg from ...` can be used instead of `import * as pkg from ...`, and it allows for predictable behavior:
+A large motivation of this is so that the form `import pkg from ...` can be used instead of `import * as pkg from ...`, and it allows for predictable coding patterns:

 #### ESM `import`
 ```javascript